ILikePizza555/test-pretty-log/README.md

 The `RUST_LOG_FORMAT` environment variable can be used to configure the formatter of the tracing subcriber.
 By default, it is set to `pretty`.
 Valid values are `pretty`, `full`, or `compact`.

-#### Features

-The crate comes with two features:
-- `log`, enabled by default, controls initialization for the `log` crate.
-- `trace`, disabled by default, controls initialization for the `tracing` crate.

-Depending on what backend the crate-under-test (and its dependencies) use, the respective feature should be enabled to make messages that are emitted by the test manifest on the console.